jjvaris/highscore-node-server/README.md

 * MongoDB

 #How to use
-1. 'npm install'
+1. 'npm install' installs dependencies.
 2. edit config/secretKey.js to use your own hashkey.
 Check highscore.js exports.addHighscore how the hash is generated.
-3. 'node app.js' or 'grunt'
+3. 'node app.js' or 'grunt' runs the server.